findy-network/findy-network.github.io/content/en/blog/test-coverage/index.md

 {{< youtube EwCFRVkqHic >}}
 *Watch my "Boosting Test Coverage for Microservices" talk on GopherCon UK on YouTube.*

-**Note!** The coverage data is lost, if the process does not exit "normally".
-Therefore, the service needs to have graceful shutdown in place, and the Docker container needs to pass the `SIGTERM` signal to the server process for this approach to work.
+**Note!** The coverage data is lost if the process is forced to be terminated and it doesn't handle the termination signal gracefully.
+Ungraceful termination prevents the added instrumentation code from writing the coverage file.
+Therefore, the service needs to have graceful shutdown in place.
+Also, the Docker container runtime needs to pass the `SIGTERM` signal to the server process for this approach to work.